 On Thursday, 10 October 1985, at the Mayflower Hotel, in Washington DC, three ladies met to discuss the possibility of forming a society of women descendants of early Americans accused of practicing witchcraft.
-The three ladies offered to fulfill the duties of the following offices: Miriam Hopiak, Organizing Secretary/Treasurer; Olive Tompkins, Organizing President; Caroline Engel, Organizing Vice President.
-Barbara Loucks was contacted by Caroline Engel to see if she would serve as Organizing Registrar.
+The three ladies fulfilled the duties of the following offices: Miriam Hopiak, Organizing Secretary/Treasurer; Olive Tompkins, Organizing President; Caroline Engel, Organizing Vice President.
+Barbara Loucks was contacted to see if she would serve as Organizing Registrar.

 The Associated Daughters of Early American Witches was incorporated on 6 August 1986.
 The Organizational Meeting was held on 11 April 1987 at 2:30 p.m. in Room 575 at the Mayflower Hotel.
 Vice President Caroline Engel presided in the absence of President General Olive Tompkins.
 There were thirty-five organizing/charter members.
 The fee for Life membership was $30.
 It was raised to $40 in 1989.
-(Life membership fee is currently $125 plus an application fee of $25).
+(Life membership fee is currently $125 plus an application fee of $25.
+Supplementals may be filed for $25.).

 In 1989, the members voted to make donations to Charles Cook Theological School, also known as Cook College.